rozzong/Fairness-Aware-Classification/README.md

 y_pred = awc.predict(X_test)
 ```

-For each provided toy datasets, its suggested objective function is accessible with `data.objective`.
+For each provided toy dataset, its suggested objective function is accessible with `data.objective`.

 ## Results